Last Will and Testament

 A will is operative on death through the probate process.
 A general durable power of attorney allows you to designate an agent to act on your behalf during incapacity.
-Typically powers including banking, real estate and personal property transactions, business operating transactions, retirement plan transactions, access of a bank deposit box as well as other powers depending on your personal situation.
+Typically powers include banking, real estate, and personal property transactions, business operating transactions, retirement plan transactions, access of a bank deposit box as well as other powers depending on your personal situation.
 Having a general durable power of attorney known as a “POA” is important particularly to allow the agent to gift or otherwise spend down your estate for Medicaid eligibility and planning.

 Health Care Power of Attorney

 The purpose in creating a health care power of attorney is to alleviate uncertainty that otherwise may arise in connection with decisions about your medical care, to promote family harmony, and to clarify instructions to your health care providers.
-Your Agent’s authority to act on your behalf concerning your medical care includes decisions concerning artificial life support, medical treatment, surgery and other medical procedures; artificial nourishment and hydration; resuscitation decisions (including Do Not Resuscitate [DNR] orders and Cardiopulmonary Resuscitation [CPR] directives); amputation of limbs; blood transfusions; experimental drugs and medical procedures; the administration of pharmaceutical agents; and arrangements for your long term care.
+Your Agent’s authority to act on your behalf concerning your medical care includes decisions concerning artificial life support, medical treatment, surgery, and other medical procedures; artificial nourishment and hydration; resuscitation decisions (including Do Not Resuscitate [DNR] orders and Cardiopulmonary Resuscitation [CPR] directives); amputation of limbs; blood transfusions; experimental drugs and medical procedures; the administration of pharmaceutical agents; and arrangements for your long term care.